saedarm/TooManyPapers/README.md

 1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
 2. Sign up for a free account
-3. Create a new project called "PaperAggro"
+3. Create a new project called XXXX
 4. Create a free M0 cluster
 5. Choose your preferred region